BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 Link to the full article of the press conference here: https://www.si.com/college/virginiatech/football/everything-from-new-virginia-tech-head-coach-james-franklin-s-introductory-press-conference-01kaefnwwahc

+Based on the data above:

 **Floor: 7-5**

 **Middle-Ground: 8-4**

 **Ceiling: 10-2**

+(Excluding Bowl games, which the hokies will win 😎 (#bias))

 Wishing Coach Pry and Coach Franklin the best in their endeavors in this new era!